Microsoft Complete Versus Upsie Extended Console Warranty

 The Xbox Series X is an impressive console.
 If you’re fortunate enough to have one, congratulations!
 You’re entering a new era of console gaming, and it’s going to be an exciting ride.
 TechRadar calls the Xbox Series X a “super-fast, surprisingly quiet” console that delivers performance on par with the highest quality gaming PCs.
 In short, you’re in for a treat.

-If you’re still on the fence about purchasing or you’ve purchased one recently, now is the time to think about an extended Xbox warranty.
+If you’re still on the fence about purchasing or you’ve purchased one recently, now is the time to think about a Xbox extended warranty orprotection plan.
 The new Xbox console is expensive.
-It makes sense to protect it from defects and accidental damage.
-An extended warranty will offer the protection your device needs.
+It makes sense to guard it from defects and accidental damage.
+An extended warranty ore protection plan will guard your device over the next few years.
+But who does it best?

-Microsoft has its own warranty program called Microsoft Complete.
+Microsoft has its own manufacturer's warranty program called Microsoft Complete.
 It looks like a pretty solid program, but is it the best extended console warranty?
-Let’s look at how Microsoft Complete stacks up against Upsie in a number of categories.
+Let’s look at how Microsoft Complete stacks up against Upsie Protection Plans in a number of categories.

 Length of Coverage